-The file spSchoolExtExam comprises information about school exam certifications that have not been acquired through "regular" schooling in the German educational system.
+spSchoolExtExam comprises information about school exam certifications that have not been acquired through "regular" schooling.
 These can consist of:

-- certificates that have been acquired abroad and were accredited by German authorities - certificates that have been acquired in a German school as external examinee (i. e., without attending class lessons) - certificates that are automatically awarded by advancing through grades in upper secondary education
+- certificates that have been acquired abroad and were accredited by German authorities - certificates that have been acquired in a German school as external examinee (i. e., without attending classes) - certificates that are automatically awarded by advancing through grades in upper secondary education or by completing vocational training